Piano Trio No. 2 (Dvořák)

 Antonín Dvořák's Piano Trio No. 2 in G minor, Op.
-26 (B. 57), is a chamber composition, written in 1876.
+26 (B. 56), is a chamber composition, written in 1876.
 The trio was written shortly after the death of his eldest daughter Josefa, and although Dvorak never wrote that the piece was intended as a memorial it is generally regarded as such.
-The Presto - Trio movement foreshadows the more well-known Slavonic Dances.
+The third movement foreshadows the more well-known Slavonic Dances.

 It was written 4th to 20th January 1876, and first performed 29th June 1879, at Turnov, by Ferdinand Lachner and Alois Neruda, with the composer playing the piano.

 Structure

 The composition consists of four movements in the classical tradition:

 Performances take approximately 28-32 minutes.